dirkvkrieken/dirkvkrieken/README.md

 Hello World!

-I am a writer and entrepreneur.
+I am a writer, software engineer and web developer
 I write about technology, AI, business, entrepreneurship, and more.
 I also like building things on the web.